6. String Services¶

 described in the String Methods section.
 To output formatted strings,

 see the String Formatting section.
-Also, see the re
+Also, see the re module for

 string functions based on regular expressions.